wp-plugins/cpo-content-types/readme.txt

 1. Manage post types from the admin panel.

 == Changelog ==

+= 1.0.3 =
+* Added comments support to portfolios
+* Added settings to control the slug of team groups.

 = 1.0.2 =
 * Added support for testimonials, services, clients and team members